Hotmoka/hotmoka/tutorial/Takamaka.md

 method, named `invest`.
 This method lets a new `investor` invest a given `amount` of coins.
 This amount must be at least 10% more than the current investment.
-The expression `amount.compareTo(minimumInvestment) > 0` is a comparison between two Java `BigInteger`s and should be seen as the more familiar `amount > minimumInvestment`: the latter cannot be written in this form, since Java does not allow comparison between reference types.
+The expression `amount.compareTo(minimumInvestment) > 0` is a comparison between two Java `BigInteger`s and should be read as the more familiar `amount > minimumInvestment`: the latter cannot be written in this form, since Java does not allow comparison operators to work on reference types.
 The static method `takamaka.lang.Takamaka.require()` can be used to require some precondition to hold.
 The `require(condition, message)` call throws an exception if `condition` does not hold, with the given `message`.
+If the new investment is at least 10% larger than the current, it will be saved in the state of the contract, together with the new investor.

 > You might wonder why we have written
 > `require(..., () -> "You must invest more than " + minimumInvestment)`